 Appointments of Members and Administration of the Order

 Members are appointed to the Order by The King, on the Prime Minister’s advice.

 The Order is administered by a Secretary and Registrar, who is the Clerk of the Executive Council.

 Members usually meet annually at Government House, Wellington.
 Traditionally, the spouses of late Members are invited to attend these gatherings.

-Meetings have twice been attended by The Queen.
-In 1990, following the admission of six new members, The Queen held a reception for Members.
-In 1995, The Queen held a luncheon for Members following the admission of new members.
+Meetings have twice been attended by Queen Elizabeth II.
+In 1990, following the admission of six new members, Queen Elizabeth II held a reception for Members.
+In 1995, Queen Elizabeth II held a luncheon for Members following the admission of new members.